keithalewis/math/opm.md

 __Exercise__. _Show for any such $x$ that $\xi\cdot X(\omega)\ge0$ for all $\omega\in\Omega$
 implies $\xi\cdot x\ge0$_.

+This shows there is no arbitrage for such $x$.

 Since $x_n\to x$ and $\xi\cdot x_n\ge0$ imply $\xi\cdot x\ge0$ we have the "easy"
 direction of the FTAP.

-__Theorem__. _If $x$ belongs to the smallest closed cone containing the range of $X$ then there are no arbitrage opportunities._
+__Theorem__.
+(FTAP "easy") _If $x$ belongs to the smallest closed cone containing the range of $X$ then there are no arbitrage opportunities._

 The converse is also true but requires more mathematical machinery.
-The proof given below also shows how to find an arbitrage when one exists.
+The elementary proof given below also shows how to find an arbitrage when one exists.

 ## Examples